 Process Rate in the Field Medium

-as the field organizes itself in each region.
+as the field reorganizes in each region.

 This applies to: